 It’s true.
 Tablets sales are in dramatic fall from projections.
 What does this mean for your business?
 If you are looking to create an app to entertain tablet users or hit the smartphone app space before your competitors, then thin twice.
 Read on to find out why.

 Forget mobile applications

-The wheel of ecommerce is spinning with fantastic rates, as more and more brands want a piece of the action online.
-Giants like Google and Facebook are driving digital advertising with tools that allow to track conversions, pay per click, understand detailed statistics and facilitate the re-marketing of products to family and friends.
+The wheel of eCommerce is spinning with fantastic rates, as more and more brands want a piece of the action online.
+Giants like Google and Facebook are driving digital advertising with tools that allow us to track conversions, pay per click, understand detailed statistics, and facilitate the re-marketing of products to family and friends.

 Many online stores have mushroomed in the past couple of years, offering the same products, at the same price, featured in a similar way.
 So if you are looking to build an e-store in 2016, think of differentiating yourself!

 You can do that by becoming an “experience store”.
 Build a story around your product; offer something innovative (high tech) or unique (artisan work).
 Communicate the product’s values and the problems you are solving.
 Offer products that are not in mass production.
 Create a strong emotional connection.
 E-commerce is a great opportunity for small businesses to outcompete the big chains.